AMC Matador: 1975

-For 1975, changes in all three versions were few.
+For 1975, changes in all three VAM Classic versions were few.

-The Classic DPL obtained the new one-piece grille design with rectangular parking lights, following the US-made versions, as well as featuring new seats and door panels.
+The Classic DPL received a new one-piece grille with rectangular parking lights, following the U.S.-made versions, and new seats and door panels.
 The luxury steering wheel gained a new design for the Classic DPL and the Classic Brougham.

 Both coupe models obtained new interior door panels with AMC's full-length X-model side armrests; the panels of the sports version also carried an etched "AMX" emblem over the vinyl near the top front corner of the door.
 The Classic AMX also featured AMC's X-model floor-mounted shifter design.

-All three versions shared the upgrades of electronic ignition, a vacuum gauge in place of the electric clock, a 282 CID I6 with a lower 7.7:1 compression ratio, and Holley 2300 two-barrel carburetor.
+All three versions shared upgrades, including electronic ignition, a vacuum gauge in place of the electric clock, a 282 CID I6 with a lower 7.7:1 compression ratio, and a Holley 2300 two-barrel carburetor.
 The rear differential gear ratio was changed to 3.31:1 for both transmissions.
-A significant update was present at the front of the engine.
-The steering pump and alternator positions were reversed, the former now being placed at the intake's side and the latter at the distributor's.
-This also meant a new water pump model for the 282 six.
+A significant update was that the power steering pump and alternator positions were reversed, with the former now at the intake side and the latter at the distributor's side.
+This change also incorporated a new water pump design.